 How does this course work?

-METEO 3 combines a traditional textbook (A World of Weather: Fundamentals of Meteorology, 5th Edition, by Lee M. Grenci and Jon M. Nese, 2010) with digital video, audio, simulation models, virtual field trips to on-line data resources, and interactive quizzes that provide instantaneous feedback.
+METEO 3 uses an online text, which includes digital video, audio, simulation models, virtual field trips to on-line data resources, and interactive quizzes that provide instantaneous feedback.
 The course consists of 12 lessons, plus a course orientation week at the beginning of the semester.
-Lessons consist of an offline reading assignment, along with online interactive exercises, links, animations, movies, and supplementary explanations of basic scientific principles.
+Lessons consist of an online reading assignment, along with online interactive exercises, links, animations, movies, and supplementary explanations of basic scientific principles.